Currently, In-person worship services are taking place on Sunday at 9:30 AM (effective June 5/6).

 If you wish to receive a blessing instead, please come to the altar rail and cross your arms over your chest.
 We welcome and encourage children to receive Communion.

 Each Wednesday at noon, a small group gathers for Eucharist in the Sanctuary.
 Except for the season of Lent, this is a Rite II service.
 There is no music, and the priest offers a short reflective reading or talk rather than a sermon.
 The service lasts roughly 30 minutes, and is a wonderful way to spend part of a lunch hour.
+This service will resume in the fall of 2021.

 Morning & Evening Prayer